 Keeping your pet's eyes clean will help to avoid bacteria or infection.

-When you check your pet's eyes, as part of his grooming routine, be sure to remove any sleep or anything caught in his lashes and take the time to clean the fur around his eyes.
+When you check your pet's eyes, as part of his grooming routine, be sure to remove any sleep or anything caught in his lashes and take the time to clean the fur around

 While you're at it, give the entire eye area a quick inspection for potential problems.